Manoj-963/Spam-mail-prediction/README.md

 # Spam-mail-prediction
-This repository is my first project which is useful in detection of spam mails
+This repository is my first project: Spam mail prediction